FAQ

 What are sealants?

-Sealants protect the chewing surfaces.
-They serve as a barrier against tooth decay.
-To prevent cavities from forming between the teeth, flossing once a day and brushing with fluoridated toothpaste is very important.
-Good oral hygiene at home and regular dental checkups along with professional teeth cleaning help fight tooth decay.
+Sealants protect the chewing surfaces and serve as a barrier against tooth decay.
+Flossing once a day and brushing with fluoridated toothpaste are very important to prevent cavities from forming between the teeth.
+Good oral hygiene at home, regular dental checkups, and professional teeth cleaning help fight tooth decay.

 How are sealants applied?

 It takes only a few minutes to seal each tooth.
 It takes only one visit and is quick and comfortable.
 The teeth that will be sealed are cleaned.
-Then the chewing surfaces are conditioned to help the sealant adhere to the tooth.
-The sealant is then “painted” onto the tooth where a special curing light is used to help the sealant harden.
+Then, the chewing surfaces are conditioned to help the sealant adhere to the tooth.
+The sealant is then “painted” onto the tooth, and a special curing light is used to help the sealant harden.

 How long do sealants last?